huffduff/peck/README.md

 [Woodpecker](https://github.com/woodpecker-ci/woodpecker) already provides the containerized build logic needed for almost all of these tasks.
 And with the easy plugin system, can adapt to fit most use cases.

-By bringing up a preconfigured Woodpecker instance locally, we should be able to take advantage of staged builds, included cached results, pretty easily.
+By bringing up a preconfigured Woodpecker instance locally we should be able to take advantage of staged builds, including cached results, pretty easily.
 It also means a remote Woodpecker instance running in a cluster can offload builds for performance and scalability, similar to how Bazel does it but with a significantly easier setup.

 ## Initial build tools